vuejs/v2.vuejs.org/source/guide/computed.md

 ### Computed Property vs. $watch

 Vue.js does provide an API method called `$watch` that allows you to observe data changes on a Vue instance.
-When you have some data that needs to change based on some other data, it is tempting to use `$watch` - espeically if you are coming from an AngularJS background.
+When you have some data that needs to change based on some other data, it is tempting to use `$watch` - especially if you are coming from an AngularJS background.
 However, it is often a better idea to use a computed property rather than an imperative `$watch` callback.
 Consider this example:

 ``` html
 <div id="demo">{{fullName}}</div>